Ready to say goodbye to debt for good? Learn More

 Practice Presenting Your Case

 Small claims court cases move quickly.
 Judges in these courts usually have a lot of cases on the docket.
 You may only get a few minutes to present your case to the judge.
-So before you go into the courtroom, it’s good to practice your case.
+So before you go into the courtroom, it’s good to practice your case, and aim to:

-Have a prepared, written story or script, along with questions you want to ask the defendant and any witnesses.
-Be concise.
-Try to stick to the point and don’t wander too far from the important details of the case.
+• Stick to the point and don’t wander too far from the important details of the case

 Be able to answer the five W’s (who, what, when, where, and why).
 Mention important facts like names, dates, amounts of money, etc.